 In term 5, we are focusing on Judaism, and asking ourselves the question : what does it mean to be Jewish in Britain today?
-In week one, this meant we looked at the key beliefs of this faith and how these affected the lives of Jewish people.
+As part of this, we have been learning about how Jews worship, and how they spend their time at the Synagogue.
+In groups, we looked at images of Synagogues and compared and contrasted them to understand their features, and to compare orthodox and non orthodox versions.

 This term, we are asking the question: what did Jesus do to save human beings?
 As part of this, we considered who was actually responsible for Jesus' death, by reading lots of different Bible verses and discussing what we found.